Examples of Our Research

 Evaluation of adoption access pilot

-An evaluation of the Adopter and Practitioner Access pilot for Adoption Match to assess the performance of the new Adoption Register for the Department for Education.
+We carried out an evaluation of the Adopter and Practitioner Access pilot for Adoption Match, to assess the performance of the new Adoption Register for the Department for Education.

 Sport participation survey

-A survey to assess the level of sport and exercise participation among the local community in Tower Hamlets.
+This survey assessed the level of sport and exercise participation among the local community in Tower Hamlets.
 The survey identified barriers and enablers to participation in sport and exercise.

-An evaluation of the Leeds Independent Living Project which involves the move of more than 300 people living in 13 mental health or learning disability hostels into new supported living accommodation in 39 neighbourhoods across Leeds or into existing mainstream housing, between 2009 and 2011.
-Leeds Metropolitan University, Leeds City Council and Progress Care Housing Association, supported by the National Lottery's Big Lottery Fund.
+This research evaluated the move of more than 300 people living in 13 mental health or learning disability hostels into new supported living accommodation across Leeds.
+This research was a partnership with Leeds Metropolitan University, Leeds City Council and Progress Care Housing Association, and was supported by the National Lottery's Big Lottery Fund.

-Community pharmacists' experiences of supporting people with severe mental heath problems
+Community pharmacists' experiences of supporting people with severe mental heath problems: a qualitative study

-A qualitative research project to investigate community pharmacists’ experiences and perceptions of providing pharmaceutical services to patients with severe mental health problems.
-The research was supported by the College of Mental Health Pharmacy - CHMP Research Award 2015.
+This qualitative research investigated community pharmacists’ experiences and perceptions of providing pharmaceutical services to patients with severe mental health problems.
+The research was supported by the College of Mental Health Pharmacy Research Award 2015.

-Qualitative research for the Central and North West London NHS Foundation Trust to gain a deeper understanding of patient experience in three NHS services (district nursing, podiatry and the wheelchair service).
+We conducted qualitative research for the Central and North West London NHS Foundation Trust to gain a deeper understanding of patient experience, in three NHS services (district nursing, podiatry and the wheelchair service).
 We worked with the three services to produce action plans based on the research findings.

-The introduction of virtual conferencing technology within a health authority
+The introduction of virtual conferencing technology within a health authority: an evaluation

-A mixed methods research project to evaluate the introduction of virtual conferencing technology implemented by West London and Hounslow CCGs and funded via the Inner North West London Integrated Care Programme.
+This mixed methods research evaluated the introduction of virtual conferencing technology implemented by West London and Hounslow CCGs, and funded via the Inner North West London Integrated Care Programme.

-A research study to investigate the mental health attitudes of community pharmacists in England and Wales.
+This research study investigated the mental health attitudes of community pharmacists in England and Wales.
 The survey examined whether provision of pharmaceutical care was associated with pharmacists’ attitudes towards mental illness.
 This was the first study to investigate British pharmacists' attitudes towards mental health.

 Evaluation of a volunteering project

-We worked with Dr Jordi Morral from the University of Huddersfield on an educational research project to evaluate a workshop with pharmacy students.
+We worked with the University of Huddersfield on an educational research project to evaluate a workshop for undergraduate pharmacy students.
 The workshop was designed to form part of the practical work of two modules taught in the second year of the MPharm degree.

-The benefits of meaningful activity for older homeless people
+The benefits of meaningful activity for older homeless people: a qualitative research study

-This qualitative study for Age UK examines the impact of a range of activities on the mental health and well-being of older homeless people.
-Outcomes for service users were examined from a range of structured group activities including physical activity and exercise, social, leisure and educational activities delivered by two homelessness organisations in London.
-The report of the findings from this research initiated a small grants programme to support work in this area.
+This qualitative study for Age UK examined the impact of a range of activities on the mental health and well-being of homeless seniors.
+Outcomes for homeless people were examined from a range of structured group activities including physical activity and exercise; social, leisure and educational activities.
+The report of the research findings initiated a small grants programme to support work in this area.

 Evaluation of an adoption marketing campaign

-Research assessing the impact of an adoption marketing campaign - 'Being Family' - for the Yorkshire and Humber Adoption Consortium (an umbrella organisation of 15 local authorities and 2 voluntary sector agencies in the north of England, UK).
+We conducted research to assess the impact of an adoption marketing campaign - 'Being Family' - for the Yorkshire and Humber Adoption Consortium, an umbrella organisation of 15 local authorities and 2 voluntary sector agencies in the north of England, UK.

-A national survey examining complaints made in relation to the NHS hospital care of seniors in England, UK.
-The report of the survey gained national press coverage in the Observer in 1997 and various other national newspapers for ‘uncovering major flaws with the NHS complaints procedure’.
-The study played a key role in the decision by the Department of Health to launch an independent enquiry into the care of older people on acute wards in general hospitals in the UK.
+This national survey examined complaints made in relation to the NHS hospital care of seniors in England, UK.
+The report of the survey gained national press coverage in the Observer in 1997, and various other national newspapers, for ‘uncovering major flaws with the NHS complaints procedure’.
+The study played a key role in the decision by the Department of Health to launch an independent inquiry into the care of older people on acute wards in general hospitals in the UK.
 The research was instrumental in initiating a two-year campaign by Help the Aged in collaboration with numerous other national organisations.

-A qualitative study for the Greater Manchester Probation Trust explores disabled offenders’ experiences of probation practice within semi-structured interviews.
+This qualitative study for the Greater Manchester Probation Trust explored disabled offenders’ experiences of probation practice within semi-structured interviews.

-An evaluation of an Alcohol Project for Older Homeless People, a project providing counselling, CBT, a support group, relaxation group and complementary therapies for seniors with mental health need and alcohol issues, for City and Hackney Alcohol Service, supported by Age UK.
+This study evaluated outcomes from an Alcohol Project for Older Homeless People, based at City and Hackney Alcohol Service..
+The study examined the effects of counselling, CBT, a support group, relaxation group and complementary therapies, for seniors with mental health needs and alcohol issues.

 A survey of child protection in humanitarian action

-Journeys out of loneliness for older homeless people
+Journeys out of loneliness for older homeless people: a qualitative research study

-A qualitative study for Age UK, supported by Bridge House Estates, to explore older homeless people’s experiences of social isolation and pathways into loneliness.
-A major contribution to an under-researched field, the study initiated the development of three new projects aiming at reducing social isolation and improving the mental health and well-being of older homeless people and secured funding to set up and develop these projects.
+This major qualitative study for Age UK, supported by Bridge House Estates, explored homeless seniors' experiences of social isolation and pathways into loneliness.
+A major contribution to an under-researched field, the study initiated the development of three new projects aimed at reducing social isolation and improving the mental health and well-being of older homeless people, and secured funding to set up and develop these projects.

 Evaluation of the New Directions Activity Requirement in the national probation service

-A process evaluation of NDAR, the New Directions Activity Requirement, for Greater Manchester Probation Area (probation service in the UK).
-This qualitative evaluation analysed data collected from in-depth interviews with probation staff and questionnaires completed by program participants.
+This process evaluation of NDAR, the New Directions Activity Requirement, for Greater Manchester Probation Area, analysed data collected from in-depth interviews with probation staff and questionnaires completed by program participants.